tejasp08/learning_java/README.md

 <br><br>
 Day 7: Started with functions.
 Understanding its basic syntax and flow.
 Created many functions such as greetings, sum of 2 numbers with and without arguments and also understood the return types.
 Also understood how to take variable length of arguments in functions.
 <br><br>
+Day 8: Understood function overloading and did some questions on functions.
+<br><br>